connerdouglass/GraphX/README.md

 # What is GraphX
 GraphX is a framework for parsing strings of mathematical expressions and converting them to functions that can be evaluated.
+I wrote it when I was a junior in high school, so your mileage may vary.
+It properly handles the order of operations and, parentheses, and some built-in functions (sqrt, sin, cos, etc.)

 # Example: Creating a Function